LOTTERY SELECTION PERIOD

 in the order received and will be placed on our waiting list behind students

 a.
 Lotterease is a self-serve website that manages the Enrollment Lottery and the Waiting List that is created post-lottery.
-Registered Lotterease users can log into their account 24 hours a day, 7 days a week to check their student’s status.
+Registered Lotterease users can log into their account 24 hours a day, 7 days a week, to check their child’s status.

 2. ALREADY HAVE A LOTTEREASE ACCOUNT?

 a.
 If you already have a Lotterease account from any school, you DO NOT need to create a new account.
 Just log into your account, click on your student’s name on the left-hand side of the screen, select “Enter into Lottery,” then select SUBMIT.